kp2zf/RedDotMap/README.md

 Heatmap:

 https://stackoverflow.com/questions/31342602/google-heat-map-change-colour-based-on-intensity (http://jsfiddle.net/hzy0y6es/) for how to make a heatmap with binary data

+Refresh Page with Javascript:

+https://stackoverflow.com/questions/18920651/how-can-i-refresh-a-form-page-after-the-form-submits-to-blank for adding a delay when nothing else worked

 <sup>1</sup> The data is protected from further user inputs but can be changed server-side to remove personal information.